ishwariwankhade25/global-layoffs-eda-sql-power-bi-/README.md

 * Total layoffs by company
 * Layoffs by industry, country, and location
-* Year-wise and monthly trends
+* Year wise and monthly trends
 * Companies with 100% layoffs
 * Top companies by layoffs each year (using window functions)
 * Rolling total layoffs over time